lyh910926/vomcases/README.md

 - Optimality-based prognostic dynamics of vegetation cover will lead to worse reproduction of fluxes compared to using mean monthly vegetation cover values for each site obtained from remote sensing time series.

-- Optimality-based prognostic rooting depths for each site will not result in better reproduction of carbon and water fluxes compared to a prescribed, homogeneous rooting depth. %You could just re-run the VOM with prescribed rooting depths.
+- Optimality-based prognostic rooting depths for each site will not result in better reproduction of carbon and water fluxes compared to a prescribed, homogeneous rooting depth.

 - Re-calibration of water transport costs for each site will not result in a large variation of the cost parameter for these costs.